ggiande/minecraft-js-starter-template/README.md

 # Minecraft TypeScript Starter Project

-This sample demonstrates a simple build process and TypeScript compilation for Minecraft.
-This readme shows how you can use Betas APIs experiment to build out simple gameplay styles.
+This sample demonstrates a simple build process and javascript example for Minecraft.
+This README.md shows how you can use Betas APIs experiment to build out a simple app that says hello world.
 You can use this project as a starter for your own scripting projects.

 ## Prerequisites